OrKoN/jsperf/README.md

 ## Warning

 **The tool runs the code fetched from jsperf.com w/o any processing.
 This can be very dangerous.
-Review the tests before running or use a disposable sandboxes**
+Review the tests before running or use disposable sandboxes**

 This also means that browser-dependant tests will not run (at least with the current version).
 Fetch only pure JS tests.